2010 Theme: Fairy Tales

 We had a huge film planned this year to play between the films.
 A grand musical of sorts where Doug was going to walk around and meet all sorts of Fairy Tale characters.
 Doug unfortunately hurt his leg and of course SCHEDULES prevented us from doing anything too big.
 In the end we had only one afternoon and only one camera to get the comedy sketches.

 HOSTS: Doug Powell

-We had screened films from a laptop completely free of jitters for the previous year but HD files and high-bitrate codecs shredded us the night of.
+The Night Of: We had screened films from a laptop completely free of jitters for the previous year but HD files and high-bitrate codecs shredded us the night of.
 Our judging went fine, but the computer was dying by the time the Fest rolled around and there was little we could do when a movie or two began to skip.
 The Host, Doug, had told everyone up front that if there was any issues to bare with us and to maybe just yell out “Clark” so he could jump in and fix.
 Most every glitch, including ones that were baked into the movies (as 72 Hour films tend to have glitches all their own) was followed by a few members of the audience yelling “Clarrrrrrk.” and after a while it was more than few people.
-It’s been said that still to do this day “Clarrrrk” can be heard when glitches occur at the Weinberg Center on non-72 productions when Clark is nowhere near the booth.
 After a couple years of therapy, Clark still refuses to run the films.
 Normally you can find him in the lobby biting his fingers and bargaining with the higher powers.
-Tim DeFoggi graciously took on reigns of “Man behind the Curtain” after this year and starting with 2011 ran everything off “the box”.
+Tim DeFoggi graciously took on reigns of “Man behind the Curtain” and starting with 2011 ran everything “off the box”.